 Becoming a competent and confident writer is an exciting process for learners.
 It can also be a demanding process and it is far more successful for teachers and students when both are active, engaged and excited about the possibilities or learning to write and learning from writing.”

-What are some tips to helping with student engagement towards writing?
+What are some tips to help with student engagement towards writing?

-1) Writing should have purpose and meaning.
 Try encouraging the 5 Ws and H when reading your child’s writing: Who was involved?
 What happened?
 Where did it happen?
 When did it happen?
 Why did it happen?
 How did it happen?
-While it’s always important to write creatively, oftentimes meaning gets lost and its important to keep them on track.
+While it’s always important to write creatively, oftentimes meaning gets lost and it’s important to keep them on track.

-3) Receiving support and success when writing encourages further writing.
-Just like reading, there is always opportunity to write!
+Just like reading, there is always an opportunity to write!
 Have your child keep a daily journal or diary.
 Keep a travel journal when going on holiday or vacation.
 Have them write a book review after finishing a book.
 Have them create new book covers including a summary of the plot.
 Get them to write your shopping list.
 Have them respond to emails or text messages for you or ask them to review your emails or text messages to check for spelling and grammar.

 Check out these other resources and tips!